 This example demonstrates how to use Power BI to access ALM Octane data using OData.
 It shows, step by step, how to create a traceability report.

 In Power BI, set up the data feed for ALM Octane with OData.
-For details, see Example of how to access ALM Octane using Power BI.
+For details, see Example: Access ALM Octane using Power BI.

 Set up a basic feed using the ALM Octane URI.